quadram-institute-bioscience/metagenomics-workshop/modules/Assembly/_posts/2000-02-01-denovo-tools.md

 Each assembler use a different naming scheme for the contigs they produce.
 Some downstream tools (especially Anvi'o), might be picky on which characters are allowed.

+:warning: Check the output file to see what information the assembler encoded in the contig names.

 It's safe to rename them, and using SeqFu we can also keep a conversion table:

 ```bash